CabraCrimes/CabraCrimes/README.md

 # Hi my name is Ben!👋

 # 💫 About Me:
 Fullstack developer.
-Current working with JavaScript, React, Python and more.
+I am currently working with JavaScript, React, Node, Python, and more.

 ## 🌐 Socials: